rocket-pool/RPIPs/RPIPs/RPIP-49.md

 * [RPL Buy & LP](RPIP-50.md) - Use the surplus share to buy RPL and deposit it in a liquidity pool.
 * Direct the surplus share to vote-eligible Node Operators, proportional to their share of vote-eligible RPL.

+For Saturn 1, the share will be directed to vote-eligible NOs.
+There will be a vote prior to Saturn 1 going live to determine the preferred strategy starting at Saturn 2.

 ### [RPIP-44: Forced exits](RPIP-44.md)

-This change allows the Rocket Pool protocol to force-exit Node Operators under certain circumstances.
+This change, planned for Saturn 2, allows the Rocket Pool protocol to force-exit Node Operators under certain circumstances.
 It relies on the adoption of [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) by the Ethereum protocol.
 * This allows Node Operators to exit their validators easily.
 * This allows the Rocket Pool protocol to exit malicious validators.

-The ability to force-exit misbehaving validators is a requirement for RPIP-42.
+The ability to force-exit misbehaving validators is a requirement for RPIP-44.

 ### [RPIP-47: Forced delegate upgrades](RPIP-47.md)